 Over 60% of counties in the U.S. do not have an orthodontist's office, thereby limiting access to treatment for a large portion of the population.
-Using our proprietary teledentistry platform, we have helped treat over 80% of these underserved counties since launching in 2014.
+Using our proprietary teledentistry platform, we have helped treat members in over 80% of these underserved counties since launching in 2014.
 We have provided care to members in every state in the U.S., from the densest metropolitan cities to remote rural areas.
-Our doctor network includes licensed orthodontists and general dentists in all 50 U.S. states, Puerto Rico, and Canada, and we can ship to anywhere in these countries.
-In addition, our rapidly scaling network of over 240 SmileShops provides prospective members a convenient touchpoint when considering treatment.
+Our doctor network includes licensed orthodontists and general dentists in all 50 U.S. states, Puerto Rico, Canada, Australia, and the U.K., and we can ship to anywhere in these countries.
+In addition, our rapidly scaling network of over 300 SmileShops provides prospective members a convenient touchpoint when considering treatment.